 And the big news is he did it with Pelosi and Schumer.

-Fact is Republicans also had a say in it.
+Fact is, Republicans also had a say in it.

-And anybody that voted for Trump today, and all the Never Trumpers, I'm getting a kick out of them.
+But putting all of that aside, and anybody that voted for Trump today and all the Never Trumpers, I'm getting a kick out of them.

 Freedom Caucus was solely almost responsible for passing the House plan on health care.

-You've got to remember how that all happened.
+You got to remember how that all happened.

 Remember, the House never showed a single member what plan they had for repealing and replacing Obamacare.